Dave Binegar, Media Studies '08

 Are you working on anything exciting right now?
 No spoilers, of course!

-There’s a project we’ve yet to announce that started as a pilot I saw at the Sundance Film Festival and championed here.
+There’s a project called Work In Progress that started as a pilot I saw at the Sundance Film Festival and championed here.
 It’s a darkly comedic half hour series from a creator with a point of view we’ve never quite seen on television.
 I can’t say much yet but it’s getting a big show of support at the network which I’m thrilled about!

 In addition, I’m working on an hour long drama pilot called Hombre written and directed by Jonás Cuarón (Desierto, Gravity) about an undocumented immigrant played by Gael García Bernal who goes to unprecedented lengths to save his wife and protect his family.
 I’m also working on a limited legal thriller called Your Honor created by Peter Moffat (UK’s Criminal Justice) about a judge played by Bryan Cranston whose son is involved in a hit-and-run that forces him to make impossible choices.
 I also have some less serious stuff in development that should be fun should we get the chance to make it!